simonwendel/sun-to-usb-adapter/README.md

 ![Mini-DIN PCB Connection Pinout](doc/pinout.png)

-I also want to have a configurable key tone, via the keyboard click on and off commands we can send.
+I want to have a configurable key tone, via the keyboard click on and off commands we can send.
 I add a DIP-switch between the 3V and pin 8, and use a 10k&#8486; resistor to pull pin 8 low when the switch is open.
 Whenever pin 8 is high we can turn the click on and if it's low we turn it off.
 Super quick sketch in [Fritzing] of the complete circuit:

 ![Schematic](doc/schematic.png)

 The pull-down resistor is actually connected to a ground pin G physically located in the ItsyBitsy between EN and D8, however in the [parts library][Fritzing parts] from Adafruit the ItsyBitsy part only includes one ground pin, GND.

 The other channel of the 2-channel DIP-switch is similarly connected between 3V and pin 7, with a 10k&#8486; resistor pulling pin 7 down to ground.
-Don't know what to do with this yet, but I'll wire it up for future proofing (soldering is fun).
+I will use this to turn Num Lock on and off.
+Maybe not terribly useful, but soldering is fun.

 Wire it up and, assuming the pins on your board matches my setup, just do